Walts DIY is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 This shovel is similar to the standard ones, just that it has an increasingly pointed tip at the end of the shovel blade.
 It is carefully crafted to achieve its purpose, which is handling more delicate projects than the others.

-The pointed tip of this shovel makes it convenient as trenching shovel in loosely-packed soil.
+The pointed tip of this shovel makes it convenient as a trenching shovel in loosely-packed soil.
 However, do not only limit yourself to such ground since this shovel will also work for any with deep-rooted layers and rocks.
 The tip gives users an easy time scooping out soil compared to other tools in the same category, and the long handle provides sufficient leverage to clear debris.

 The round shovel is similar to the pointed shovel.
 However, the edge of the blade lies somewhere between sharp and flat.
 It also slightly resembles the square shovel, which we will look at in our discussion.

 This gardening shovel is used to pick up shrubs and bushes.
 You also get to carry them to a different place thanks to the broad tip that allows you to take more materials.
-However, we would highly advise you to use this shovel in the loose ground and not the hard and dry ones.
+However, we highly advise you to use this shovel on the loose ground and not the hard and dry ones.
 Also, the rounded edge adds to its functionality since it cuts through the soil easily.
 Perfect for use as a tree planting shovel, garden spade, and digging holes in the right soil type.

 The square point shovel, or flat shovel, is pretty popular and is the most common type.
 This hand tool has a flat tip which makes it different from the other types of shovels available.
 It is also designed to accommodate a relatively more arduous task that the regular shovel cannot complete.

 Before getting this shovel, keep in mind that you will primarily use it on hard soil.
 It best serves people living in drier areas and, therefore, needs shoveling super hard soils.
 Other uses include trenching and edging, making it an ideal companion to construction workers or a metal detecting shovel.
 You can also lift small bushes with a flat edge easily without damaging their roots.
-Often found with a short wooden handle, this is a very versatile and affordable shovel, so it’s the most commonly purchased one.
+Often found with a short wooden handle, this is a versatile and affordable shovel, so it’s the most commonly purchased one.

 This type is different from all the standard shovels.
 It is not expected since most households do not need it.
 This is mainly meant for professionals working on various projects, such as landscaping and sidewalk construction.
 The blade resembles the half-moon with a hollow top.

 You will mostly find people using an edging shovel when edging the lawn or grass in the garden.
-If you do not understand what edging is, cleaning up the extra lawn growth found mainly in the sidewalk or driveway.
+If you do not understand what edging is, clean up the extra lawn growth found mainly in the sidewalk or driveway.
 It is explicitly made for edging thanks to its thin blade, which is also flat, to make its way through the crevices and sidewalks.

 This is another unusual shovel.
 The trenching shovel has a lot of different features that are well suited for its function.
 This type of shovel is longer than your ordinary one and has a narrow, long blade with a noticeably pointed end.